ZouXiaozhou/KDD_Cup_TrafficVolumePrediction/README.md

 The customized K Nearest Neighbor regression method works as follows:

-1. Compare the traffic volumes in 6:00-8:00 and 15:00-17:00 (they are given in the test set) in the test set with that in the training set.
-Find k most similar days in the training set to the test set.
+1. Compare the traffic volumes in 6:00-8:00 and 15:00-17:00 in the test set with that in the training set.
+Then find k most similar days in the training set.
 Here the similarity is measured by Mean Absolute Percentage Error (MAPE), which is defined as follows:

 // there should be a snapshot for MAPE

-2. Use th
+2. For a 20-minute time slot (e.g, 17:20-17:40) in the prediction period (8:00 - 10:00 and 17:00 - 19:00), predict the traffic volume using the average value of traffic volumes in the corresponding time slots in the k most similar days.
+For example, suppose to time slot 17:20-17:40 in day 1 in the prediction period, the k most similar days in the training period is day 1 to day 6, then the traffic volumes in time slot 17:20-17:40 in these 6 days will be averaged to be the prediction.
+The following shows the k most similar days for certain time slots:

+// there should be a snapshot for k most similar days.

+This k nearest neighbor regression has already had a pretty good performance.
+To optimize the result, I stacked the result to the